AtanasovAtanas/pb-interactive-csharp/EN/05-While-Loop/04-While-or-For-Loop.md

 [slide]
-# While or For Loop
+# While or For Loop?

 `while` and `for` loops both **repeat** a block of **code**.